 Common causes

-1. Prompt is just “summarize” (most common)
+1. The prompt is just “summarize” (most common)

 4. No output structure specified

-5. Document itself is low-information
+5. The document itself is low-information

 Shortest path to fix

-Step 1: Ask for outline first, then drill
+Step 1: Outline first, then drill

 Read this document.
 Give me ONLY a section-by-section outline (no summary yet):